rems-project/archsem/README.md

 - Things must as executable as possible.
 Our interface requires ISA model to be executable, therefore if a concurrency model is made to be executable, the resulting combination is executable.
-However, we haven't yet finished the extraction pipeline and utilities to parse litmus tests to run.
+However, we haven't yet finished the extraction pipeline and utilities to parse litmus tests to run. so we have only run hand written sequential tests so far.
-- The interface must support all kinds of concurrency models: axiomatic, micro-architectural operations, promising, etc.
+- The interface must support all kinds of concurrency models: axiomatic, micro-architectural operational, promising, etc. We have not implemented any mirco-architectural operational model so far but we have axiomatic and promising model
 - All models can be partial, so the framework must handle partiality properly.
   ISA models can fail at any point and those failures must be correctly propagated upwards.
+This is not fully operational for axiomatic model due to theory limitations about the consistency of partial model, so the current UB handling of axiomatic model might be unsound.

 ## Building